1951FDG/openpyn-nordvpn-juiceSSH/README.md

 - Maps SDK for Android
   - [Get an API key](https://developers.google.com/maps/documentation/android-sdk/signup)

+## Feedback

+Feel free to send us feedback by submitting an [issue](https://github.com/1951FDG/openpyn-nordvpn-juiceSSH/issues/new).
+Bug reports, feature requests, patches, and well-wishes are always welcome.

+> **Note**:
+> Pull requests are welcome.
+For major changes, please submit an issue first to discuss what you would like to change.

 ## References

 - [MyStorage.kt](app/src/main/kotlin/io/github/getsixtyfour/openpyn/map/util/MyStorage.kt) inspired by blog post, [Save and retrieve ArrayList of Object in SharedPreference: Android](https://readyandroid.wordpress.com/save-and-retrieve-arraylist-of-object-in-sharedpreference-android/) from Ready Android.